codinghusi/your-language/documentation/documentation.md

 #### StringEater
 Define a string that's expected
 Example:
 `"let"`

 #### RegexEater
 Parses the given regex, encapsulated by /.../ and flags behind the last slash (syntax like in JavaScript)
 Example:
 `/[a-z_]+/i`

 #### NodeEater
 Parses with the given node and returns the actual AST result, optionally you can pass arguments (arguments currently aren't thought through).
 Example:
 `Identifier()`

 #### ValueCaputure
 You want to save some results of parsers.
 You do that by writing the key with a colon in front of the eater.
 It is possible to capture whitespaces.
 Keys with a $ sign in front, won't affect the AST result.
 These are used as variables for things like error checking
+Example:
+`mykey: SomethingToParse()`

 ## Relations
 Relations are actual aliases on nodes.
 These are just for analyze purposes.
 Example:
 ```yl
 relation Variable on Identifier {}
 relation Function on Identifier {}